mpermann/SmartComputerGroupUpdate/README.md

 # SmartComputerGroupUpdate
-Creating smart computer group using a list of full names.
+Create smart computer group using a list of full names.